Western Digital WD Green SN3000 2TB M.2 SSD

 Model number WDS200T4G0E-00CPS0

-Storage capacity 2048 GB (1863 GiB)
+Capacity 2048 GB (1863 GiB)

-pSLC-Cache >400 GB approx.
+pSLC cache >400 GB approx.

 Read speed 5000 MB/s